artpi/wp-writers-block-block/readme.txt

 == How does it work ==

 * You write some content
-* Insert `Writers Block Block` block into your post
+* Insert `Writer's Block Block` block into your post
 * It grabs the content of your post, calls OpenAI to generate a completion
 * Inserts that completion to your post
 * If you like it, you can transform that block into a Paragraph block.
 If you don't like it - you can delete it.